 Within two to three months, you can start harvesting and looking for your favorite recipes.
 Ensure that you harvest them as soon as the temperatures begin to drop as they only do well in hot climates.
 Sweet potatoes can easily be preserved for the next summer season.

 Okra is a beautiful plant for your summer garden.
 It is known as a self-sufficient plant since it adapts well in hot and dry conditions.
 It's even considered as one of the top drought and heat tolerant plants.

-To plant Okra, you need to purchase the seeds and plant in your garden.
+To plant Okra, you need to purchase the seeds and plant them in your garden.
 The seedling will sprout within a short time, and you can start picking when the pods are about 3 inches.
 They thrive by growing their roots deep into the soil to conserve moisture.

-Agave plants are the ideal plants for your garden during the dry conditions.
+Agave plants are the ideal plants for your garden during dry conditions.
 Landscapers love this plant for the shape of their foliage and the little care they need.
 Their leaves have sharp edges that add to their look.
 Agave plants survive by storing water in their thick leaves and growing their roots deep into the soil to collect the water available.

 Most people consider Yucca as a household plant, but it is grown outdoors as well.
-They have needle-sharp leaves that shoot up from the center on the plant.
+They have needle-sharp leaves that shoot up from the center of the plant.
 During the hot weather conditions, they produce dozens of white and cream blossoms.
 They stand tall and strong, giving your rock garden a new look.
 They do not need much attention; however, they can grow to extreme lengths that will require trimming.

 If you are wondering what to plant during the hot weather, the above list gives you plenty of options.
-They are not only easy to keep up with but also gorgeous to have in your property.
+They are not only easy to keep up with but also gorgeous to have on your property.
 When choosing, make sure you consider the size of your garden or landscape, the time they take to grow, and maintenance.

 Specialty Plants are a Wide Variety of Options For Sale from TN Nursery with Low Rates and Quick Shipping